TheLarapush/LaraPush-Docs-Source/docs/Features/shedule-notification.md

 # Schedule Notification ##

-A "schedule notification" feature allows you to set up push notifications to be sent at a specific future time.
+A **Schedule Notification** feature allows you to set up push notifications to be sent at a specific future time.
 This can be particularly useful for planning your communication strategy in advance and ensuring that your notifications are sent at the most optimal times for your audience.

-## Here are some use cases ##
+## Why to Schedule Notification?

 **Content Publishing:** If you run a blog or news site and you know when new content will be published, you can schedule notifications to coincide with the content release.
 This ensures that your audience is immediately aware of new content.